PatrickFrank22/HaskellProcessMining/README.md

 The XES parsers are based on libraries xml-conduit and hxt.
 The CSV parser is based on library cassava.

-All implemented functions related to the Inductive Miner and Inductive Miner - Infrequent as well as the XES and CSV parsers are explained in *Frank, Patrick.
-(2024).
-Haskell & Process Mining*.
+All implemented functions related to the Inductive Miner and Inductive Miner - Infrequent as well as the XES and CSV parsers are explained in *Patrick Frank.
+Haskell & Process Mining, 2024*.
 The thesis also shows or argues about the correctness of the Inductive Miner implementations.